Astros pull Ronel Blanco after 7 hitless innings in his bid for historic 2nd no-hitter of the season

 Why did Astros pull Blanco?

 Espada cited Blanco's pitch count for the season in his decision to pull him.
-Blanco's thrown six outings with 98 or more pitches, including four with 102-plus.
+Blanco has thrown six outings with 98 or more pitches, including four with 102-plus.

 Blanco told reporters that he realized that he wasn't going to be allowed to pitch nine full innings because of his pitch count.